Chaos Corona for Cinema 4D

 Now we get critical.
 You'll learn to create a Corona physical material from scratch using a slate roof as our example — importing diffuse, roughness, and normal maps with proper reload workflows.
 We precision-tune UV mapping with fine rotation adjustments, refine our grass scatters with more variety and better scaling, and dial in our interior soft lights.
 We also cover render settings including time limits and the Corona denoiser.

 We finish with post-production in Photoshop, using Camera Raw for exposure, contrast, shadows, highlights, vibrance, texture, clarity, dehaze, and vignette adjustments.
-You'll apply cinematic presets for that professional colour grade, then we introduce AI-assisted post-production using ArchAdemia's nano banana tool — adding fog, people, and atmospheric effects without the render time penalty.
-A modern workflow for stunning final images.
+You'll apply cinematic presets for that professional colour grade, then use Photoshop's generative fill to quickly add background vegetation where your scene falls short.
+A modern workflow combining traditional adjustments with AI assistance.

 Meet your instructor